olliw42/mLRS-docu/docs/FRSKY_R9.md

 ### ESP32 WiFi Bridge ###

-The mLRS git repository includes source code in the esp folder which allows several supported ESP32 development boards to be used as a WiFi Bridge to connect the serial port to a GCS such as Mission Planner, QGroundControl, APM Planner 2.0, or MAVProxy.
+The mLRS git repository includes an Arduino sketch which allows several supported ESP32 boards to be used as a WiFi Bridge to connect the serial port to any of the many available GCS such as Mission Planner or QGroundControl.
 This approach can also eliminate the need for a separate inverter circuit.
 Two of these boards, the M5Stamp Pico Mate and the M5Stack M5Stamp C3U Mate allow pin layouts which are especially convenient to connect directly to the serial pins on the back of the R9M Tx module.
-The [M5Stack M5Stamp C3U Mate](https://shop.m5stack.com/collections/m5-controllers/products/m5stamp-c3u-mate-with-pin-headers) is the easiest option as it's flash can be programmed via it's included USB port rather than requiring a separate programmer.
-The 2.4GHz WiFi bridge works especially well with 900MHz radios like the R9M since the separate frequency range minimizes interference.
+The [M5Stack M5Stamp C3U Mate](https://shop.m5stack.com/collections/m5-controllers/products/m5stamp-c3u-mate-with-pin-headers) is the easiest option as it can be flashed via its included USB port rather than requiring a separate programmer.
+The 2.4 GHz WiFi bridge works especially well with 900 MHz radios like the R9M since the separate frequency range minimizes interference.

-To install the the sketch on the M5Stamp C3U, use the Arduino IDE;  Open the mlrs-wifi-bridge sketch, edit the mlrs-wifi-bridge.ino file and uncomment just the MODULE\_M5STAMP\_C3U\_MATE\_FOR\_FRSKY\_R9M define, select the ESP32C3 Dev board in the IDE, Connect the M5Stamp C3U module USB connector to your computer while holding down the center button, and upload the sketch via the IDE.
+To install the the sketch on the M5Stamp C3U, use the Arduino IDE.
+Open the mlrs-wifi-bridge.ino sketch from the mLRS esp folder, edit the mlrs-wifi-bridge.ino file and uncomment just the MODULE\_M5STAMP\_C3U\_MATE\_FOR\_FRSKY\_R9M define, select the ESP32C3 Dev board in the IDE, connect the M5Stamp C3U module USB connector to your computer while holding down the center button, and upload the sketch via the IDE.

-Be sure to unplug the M5Stamp C3U from the back of the R9M when programming via USB to avoid feeding 5 volt power back to R9M.
+__Be sure to unplug the M5Stamp C3U from the back of the R9M when programming via USB to avoid feeding 5 volt power back to R9M which might cause damage.__

 <img src="images/M5Stamp_C3U_installed.jpg" width="360px">